 - Are law firms spending a higher percentage of their dollars in Southeast?

-At Verus, a lot of our data work is built around building predictive models and valuation models; examining epidemiological models along with the current inventory of claims to better predict current and future liabilities.
-By diving into analytics and presenting it visually, we can help our clients answer important questions about an emerging mass tort and support strategic decision making.
+At Verus, the foundation of much of our data work is building predictive models and valuation models.
+By diving into analytics and presenting information visually, we can help our clients answer important questions about an emerging mass tort and support strategic decision making.

 Data in and of itself are static—but understanding how to analyze and visualize those data is where the trends in mass tort litigation become actionable insights for our clients and their practices.